tequeter/dryspec/README.md

 - Implement the change with a Coder agent, pointing it at the staged specification changes.

-### Code-Driven Change (`/lsdd-code-change`)
+### Code-Driven Change

 This workflow is useful when either the user skipped the specification part, or for a bugfix that didn't seem to warrant touching the specifications.

 Either way,

 - Start with your code changes (and nothing else) staged in Git.
-- Ask LeanSDD Spec Critic to look for inconsistencies between your staged code changes and the existing specifications.
+- Ask LeanSDD to look for inconsistencies between your staged code changes and the existing specifications.
 - Fix as you see fit, possibly using a new context depending on the situation.
 If using an agent, it SHALL ask the user when faced with conflicts.